Palash90/site-assets/blogs/build-your-own-nn/post.md

 And that’s where the story begins...

 ## The Tensor
 To build a neural network from scratch, we need to build its building block first.
 In the world of Machine Learning, that building block would be a **Tensor**.
-In simple term, a tensor is a collection of numbers, organized in a grid.
+In simple terms, a tensor is a collection of numbers, organized in a grid.

 ###  Journey from Scalar to Tensor
 To understand the data structure we would be building, we first need an intuition.
 Let's start building it from scratch as well.